 In our previous article we discussed what an NFT is.

 The TLDR version is that NFTs are cryptographically unique digital tokens that can be linked to digital content or physical artifacts, proving ownership.
-Although they’ve predominantly been associated with artwork, they can be linked to any form of digital content.
+Although they’ve predominantly been associated with artwork, they can be linked to any form of digital content, as well as unique real world assets.

 There are many marketplaces to buy and sell NFTs and each cater to a particular niche in the NFT market.
 Depending on which marketplace you choose, you’ll be able to purchase different types of art or collectibles.
-Most of the marketplaces offer their own exclusive NFT drops (new NFTs being released for sale) as well as collections that are being resold by current owners – this is called the secondary market.
+Most of the marketplaces offer their own exclusive NFT drops (new NFTs being released for sale) as well as collections that are being resold by current owners – which is called the secondary market.
 Think of it as Craigslist for NFTs where you are actually buying the NFT directly from the owner.
-The platform facilitates the sale and brings the buyer and seller together only.
+The platform facilitates the sale and brings the buyer and seller together for a small fee.

-Choose your ecosystem and marketplace according to the type of NFT that interests you.
+Choose your ecosystem and marketplace according to the type of asset that interests you.

-Art – OpenSea, Rarible, SuperRare, Nifty Gateway, Foundation
+Art – OpenSea, Rarible, SuperRare, Nifty Gateway, Foundation, SOLSea, Solanart

 Sports – Flow, Chiliz